liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

    a_i \equiv M y_{n-1} + h_n \sum_{j=0}^{i-1}
       A^I_{i,j} f_I(t_{n,j}, z_j)

 for the DIRK methods.
-For these nonlinear systems, ARKode allows a choice of solution strategy.
+Here, if :math:`f_I(t,y)` depends nonlinearly on :math:`y` then :eq:`Residual` corresponds to a nonlinear system of equations; if :math:`f_I(t,y)` depends linearly on :math:`y` then this is a linear system of equations.

+For systems of either type, ARKode allows a choice of solution strategy.
 The default solver choice is a variant of :index:`Newton's method`,

 .. math::
    z_i^{(m+1)} = z_i^{(m)} + \delta^{(m+1)},